micro-community/development/roadmap.md

   * Consolidate learnings into roadmap and bug-feature list
   * Introduce invite-only service to community at end of quarter

+Our Q2 (end of July) goal is to deliver the MVP of the platform.
+We're taking the open source micro toolkit and running it as a service in the cloud.
+The end state should be a runtime which offers an API, web dashboard, CLI, slack bot and service proxy all hosted so that developers don't have to host it themselves.
+We'll provide interconnectivity via a transport, broker and service registry which can be accessed by running local `micro servers` which connect to the service in the cloud.
+Hosting is a non-concern at this point for end users but we'll provide a `micro run` experience for ourselves and potentially for the local runtimes.

+We'll be dogfooding these efforts on an ongoing basis by writing microservices which run on the platform and are entirely open source for others to consume.
+Ultimately our goal is to see the network with base level services that don't have to be written or run by anyone else.

+We want to introduce this in August in an invite-only beta mode for our community to test.
+Most of this software will be entirely open source and available to run so anyone can likely connect but we'll look to build identity and api tokens in for access control.

+The 3 months should give us enough information to drive the rest of the roadmap.

+Ultimately we'll provide a Micro Services Network as a global platform for open source services.

 ## Q3 2019

 - **Platform** {Micro Server, Proxy, Runtime, Sync, Network}